Multi-granulariy Time-based Transformer for Knowledge Tracing: Related Work

-Using Transformer architecture has gained more popularity in recent years, as its self attention mechanism has demonstrated great effectiveness for sequential prediction tasks.
+Though using LightGBM to tackle sequence prediction problems has been popular (\cite{zhou2023improved}) , using Transformer architecture has gained more popularity in recent years, as its self attention mechanism has demonstrated great effectiveness for sequential prediction tasks (\cite{tran2021riiid,oya2021lstm,zhang2021muse}).
 Three notable papers based on Transformer are SAKT \cite{pandey2019self}, AKT \cite{ghosh2020context}, SAINT \cite{choi2020ednet} and SAINT+ \cite{shin2021saint+}.
 SAINT+ is mostly related to our paper.
 We present a slightly different neural network architecture and a notable improvement in feature engineering for temporal features.
-A comprehensive survey on knowledge tracing model can be found in \cite{abdelrahman2023knowledge}.